nicolargo/glances/README.rst

     wget -O- http://bit.ly/glances | /bin/bash

 *Note*: Only supported on some GNU/Linux distributions.
-If you want to support others distribs, please contribute to `glancesautoinstall`_.
+If you want to support other distributions, please contribute to `glancesautoinstall`_.

 PyPI: The simple way
 --------------------